MongoDB (NASDAQ:MDB) Issues FY 2023 Earnings Guidance

 MongoDB (NASDAQ:MDB – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
 The company provided EPS guidance of -$0.35–$0.28 for the period, compared to the consensus EPS estimate of -$0.21.
 The company issued revenue guidance of $1.20 billion-$1.21 billion, compared to the consensus revenue estimate of $1.19 billion.
 MongoDB also updated its Q3 2023 guidance to -$0.19–$0.16 EPS.

-In related news, Director Archana Agrawal sold 663 shares of the stock in a transaction that occurred on Monday, August 29th.
-The shares were sold at an average price of $345.55, for a total transaction of $229,099.65.
-Following the completion of the sale, the director now directly owns 2,080 shares of the company’s stock, valued at $718,744.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-In other news, Director Archana Agrawal sold 663 shares of the business’s stock in a transaction on Monday, August 29th.
-The stock was sold at an average price of $345.55, for a total transaction of $229,099.65.
-Following the sale, the director now directly owns 2,080 shares of the company’s stock, valued at $718,744.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CRO Cedric Pech sold 11,340 shares of the company’s stock in a transaction on Thursday, September 8th.
-The shares were sold at an average price of $250.00, for a total value of $2,835,000.00.
-Following the sale, the executive now directly owns 34,445 shares of the company’s stock, valued at $8,611,250.
+In related news, insider Thomas Bull sold 489 shares of the stock in a transaction that occurred on Tuesday, July 5th.
+The stock was sold at an average price of $264.45, for a total transaction of $129,316.05.
+Following the completion of the transaction, the insider now directly owns 17,104 shares of the company’s stock, valued at $4,523,152.80.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, CFO Michael Lawrence Gordon sold 2,704 shares of the stock in a transaction that occurred on Tuesday, July 5th.
+The stock was sold at an average price of $264.47, for a total transaction of $715,126.88.
+Following the completion of the transaction, the chief financial officer now directly owns 93,132 shares of the company’s stock, valued at $24,630,620.04.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Thomas Bull sold 489 shares of the stock in a transaction that occurred on Tuesday, July 5th.
+The shares were sold at an average price of $264.45, for a total value of $129,316.05.
+Following the transaction, the insider now directly owns 17,104 shares of the company’s stock, valued at $4,523,152.80.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 69,160 shares of company stock worth $18,741,755.
+Over the last three months, insiders sold 55,160 shares of company stock worth $15,050,095.
 5.70% of the stock is owned by corporate insiders.

-A number of large investors have recently made changes to their positions in MDB.
-Shay Capital LLC acquired a new position in MongoDB during the first quarter valued at $200,000.
-Meiji Yasuda Asset Management Co Ltd. grew its stake in MongoDB by 32.0% during the 2nd quarter.
-Meiji Yasuda Asset Management Co Ltd. now owns 834 shares of the company’s stock valued at $216,000 after acquiring an additional 202 shares in the last quarter.
-Cetera Advisor Networks LLC increased its holdings in shares of MongoDB by 7.4% in the 2nd quarter.
-Cetera Advisor Networks LLC now owns 860 shares of the company’s stock valued at $223,000 after purchasing an additional 59 shares during the period.
-Penserra Capital Management LLC lifted its position in shares of MongoDB by 23.3% in the first quarter.
-Penserra Capital Management LLC now owns 546 shares of the company’s stock worth $241,000 after purchasing an additional 103 shares in the last quarter.
-Finally, Fund Management at Engine No. 1 LLC acquired a new stake in shares of MongoDB during the first quarter worth approximately $251,000.
-Institutional investors and hedge funds own 89.85% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in MDB.
+Meiji Yasuda Asset Management Co Ltd. raised its position in shares of MongoDB by 32.0% in the second quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 834 shares of the company’s stock valued at $216,000 after buying an additional 202 shares in the last quarter.
+Prudential Financial Inc. increased its stake in MongoDB by 203.2% during the 2nd quarter.
+Prudential Financial Inc. now owns 5,187 shares of the company’s stock worth $1,382,000 after acquiring an additional 3,476 shares during the period.
+AQR Capital Management LLC raised its holdings in MongoDB by 30.8% in the 2nd quarter.
+AQR Capital Management LLC now owns 18,487 shares of the company’s stock valued at $4,760,000 after acquiring an additional 4,351 shares in the last quarter.
+Cetera Advisor Networks LLC lifted its position in shares of MongoDB by 7.4% during the 2nd quarter.
+Cetera Advisor Networks LLC now owns 860 shares of the company’s stock valued at $223,000 after acquiring an additional 59 shares during the period.
+Finally, The Manufacturers Life Insurance Company lifted its position in shares of MongoDB by 2,441.0% during the 1st quarter.
+The Manufacturers Life Insurance Company now owns 38,446 shares of the company’s stock valued at $16,561,000 after acquiring an additional 36,933 shares during the period.
+89.85% of the stock is owned by institutional investors and hedge funds.

 MongoDB, Inc provides general purpose database platform worldwide.
 The company offers MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premise, or in a hybrid environment; MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.